 An Interview with Victor Weedn

-“Those who want to learn about forensic science need to earn science degrees, not criminal justice degrees.
-Forensic scientists need to be able to understand how to operate analytical instruments in a laboratory, not the principles of social science.
+“Those who want to learn about this highly specialized field need to earn science degrees, not criminal justice degrees.
+Professionals need to be able to understand how to operate analytical instruments in a laboratory, not the principles of social science.
 A lot of forensic programs that are nested in criminal justice departments are not very high quality.”

 In your own words, what is a forensic pathologist?

 Forensic pathologists serve the public by investigating crime scenes, determining the cause of death in a homicide and speaking out in support of public health.
 We are better known for our role in the criminal justice system, where we scientifically analyze evidence in a crime and testify in court.
 But we also advocate for public health policies that keep people safe.

 If a student said to you, “I am interested in becoming a forensic pathologist,” what would your response be?